-It is quite helpful we recall basic knowledge about vector space.
+It might turn out to be quite helpful to recall the basic knowledge about vector spaces.
 A very good overview is provided by the following videos of PacoVideoLectures:

 Ok, now that we have recalled the basics of vector spaces let us go back to Euclidean spaces.
 A point in the 2-dimensional plane can be modeled as an ordered pair of real numbers.
 Similarly, a point in a 3-dimensional space can be interpreted as an ordered triple of real numbers.
 In general, we consider a set of -tuples of real numbers.
 Usually, these type of vectors are column vectors.

 Let and be in .
 We define equality if, and only if, , , .
 The sum and the difference are component-wise, that is, .
 The multiplication by real numbers (also called scalars) is defined by .

 In modern terms, an Euclidean space is a vector space equipped with an “inner product”.
 Actually, an Euclidean space is simply a space of classical geometry.
 In any case, we need to define what an inner product actually is.